ibm-cloud-docs/watsonxdata/run_sql.md

 1. Click the **Save** icon to save the query.
 A **Save query** confirmation dialog appears.
 1. Click **Save**.
 1. Click the **Run** button to run the query.
 Using **Run to cursor** or **Run from cursor**, you can run queries from or until your cursor position.

+   You can stop or cancel a query while running multiple queries, and you can also remove a query.
+These options are available for each respective query in the **Worksheet results** view.
+   {: note}

 1. Select **Result set** or **Details** tab to view the results.
 You can export the result as a csv file using **Export to CSV** icon.
 1. Click **Saved queries** to view the saved queries.
 1. Click [**Explain**]({{site.data.keyword.ref-explain_sql_query-link}}) to view the logical or distributed plan of execution for a specified SQL query.